 Various multi-colour combinations |

-1947 to ? |
+1947 to Early 1950s? |

 These were 'unofficial', probably the result of Friday afternoon 'demob-happy' employees making light of the standards.
-Interestingly, many include colours BAYKO didn't use elsewhere. |
+Interestingly, many include colours not used elsewhere in the BAYKO range.
+It is possible that financial attraction of bargain boxes of mixed or 'alien' colours offered by a sales rep, or even using up leftover oddments from non-BAYKO production, may help to explain some. |

 BAYKO Part # |